 How to iron on your new patch

-Please note this technique isn't suitable for fabrics that cant withstand high heat e.g. nylon, polyester etc. For these, you should sew the patch on so it's securely in place.
+Please note this technique isn't suitable for fabrics that can't withstand high heat e.g. nylon, polyester etc. Ironing on these surfaces risks burning the fabric and the patch may not adhere properly.
+For these, you should sew the patch on so it's securely in place.

 What you'll need:

 Item of clothing/bag you want to attach your patch to

 Iron the surface of your garment on its appropriate temperature to preheat the fabric and make it as flat as possible.

 Place your patch on the garment and cover it with your tea towel or cloth.
 This gives you a protective barrier between your new patch and the hot iron.